a couple doing a pregnancy photosession in Slovakia

 Lake Braies in Italy is very easily reachable by car

 Our favourite destination in Italy.
-Yes, surprising, they are not beach destinations!

 The Dolomites is great for a snowy babymoon because you don’t actually have to hike to see some incredible views!
 You can pretty much drive everywhere.
 And one of the most iconic views – the Tre Cime de Lavaredo – is quite an easy walk away.

-In winter, there’s snow everywhere which makes the views increeeedible.
+In winter, there’s snow everywhere which makes the views perfect.
 But beware that the roads might take some time to be cleared, so the car needs to be in great condition.
 Especially the tyres.

 If you like mountain views, I believe that this is a great baby moon to go on.